Fornicelli/RevRev/README.md

 # KNOW PROBLEMS
-- Crashes in some hosts (FL Studio) when changing buffer Length or project tempo.
+- (MOSTLY) Fixed in 0902: Crashes in some hosts (FL Studio) when changing buffer Length or project tempo.
 If you want to change the length, do it in the PlugData standalone .exe, save, then use that saved patch in your DAW/host.